 They may also rest on their laurels and become less innovative than companies thinking up newer and better ways of doing things.
 The only real ‘advance’ we have seen from Google in recent years is the new autocomplete feature that tries to fill in your search as you type it.

-Clever, yes, but many people find it confusing and slower to search.
+Clever, yes, but many people find it confusing and slower.
 There is also increasing disquiet about the way that SEO companies are able to manipulate Google rankings to get their customers’ websites listed higher up.
 It could be argued that spending big money rather than creating great content drives the rankings of websites (making searches better for large companies but worse for the user).

 One great alternative search engine is DuckDuckGo.
-I know, you’re thinking ‘what a stupid name for a search engine!’ but consider the names of Google, Bing, Yahoo and Alta Vista – pretty stupid names too, right?
+I know, you’re thinking ‘what a stupid name!’ but consider the names of Google, Bing, Yahoo and Alta Vista – pretty stupid names too, right?

-DuckDuckGo (DDG) is a search engine that has a number of superb new features not found in major search engines:
+DuckDuckGo (DDG) is a search engine that has a number of superb new features not found in major competitors:

-We think WOT is the best safe searching tool around and, as we reported last week here, Facebook obviously agree with us as they have started to use WOT to screen website links on Facebook for possible dangerous (virus infested) sites.
+We think WOT is the best safe browsing tool around and Facebook obviously agree with us as they use WOT to screen website links on Facebook for possible dangerous (virus infested) sites.
+See our review of WOT here.

 3. DDG does not collect or share personal information which better protects your privacy as your search history can’t be tied to you.

-At other search engines, when you do a search and click on a link, your search terms are sent to that site you clicked on.
-E.g. when you search for something private, you are sharing that private search not only with your search engine, but also with all the sites that you clicked on (for that search).
+At other search engines, when you search and click on a link, your search terms are sent to that site you clicked on.
+E.g. when you look for something private, you are sharing that private data not only with your search engine, but also with all the sites that you clicked on.
 Also, when you visit any site, your computer automatically sends information about it to that site which can be used to identify you directly.
 When you do that supposedly ‘private’ search, not only do those other sites know your search terms, but they also know that you searched it!

 In Google, to see more than the first page of results you have to click ‘Next’ or click the page number you want to move to.
 Whereas DDG shows all results in a single page that continually extends downwards as you scroll down it – no need to click anything, just keep moving down the screen and it keeps displaying more and more results.